SDC-Lockness/Reviews-API/README.md

 # Reviews-API
 ***
-Starting with a sluggish API capable of less than 100RPS, the Atelier Reviews API is the result of refactoring an e-commerce monolithic application to a more performant and scalable microservice architecture capable of handling webscale traffic.
+Starting with a sluggish API capable of less than 100RPS, the Reviews-API is the result of refactoring an e-commerce monolithic application to a more performant and scalable microservice architecture capable of handling webscale traffic.

 ### Optimizations: